Call to Take Action for our Environment

 This year, Hawke's Bay Regional Council is putting a challenge out to all secondary schools in the region.

-The call to Take Action for our Environment is being driven by the newest member of the environmental education team at the Regional Council, Hinerangi Price.
+The call to Take Action for our Environment is being driven by the newest member of the environmental education team at the regional rouncil, Hinerangi Price.

 The regional council is laying down a wero, or challenge, to all Hawke's Bay secondary schools to plan and implement an environmental initiative that supports their school setting.
 The top three winning schools will share a prize pool of $2000.